symfony/symfony-docs/security/access_denied_handler.rst

 ============================================

-When your application throws an ``AccessDeniedException``, you can catch this exception with a service to return a custom Response.
+When your application throws an ``AccessDeniedException``, you can catch this exception with a service to return a custom response.

 On each firewall context you can define a custom access denied handler.